-Go ahead and break all these rules!
-As long as you do so in a consistent manner that’s in line with your brand voice.
+So go ahead and break all these rules — as long as you do so in a consistent manner that’s in line with your brand voice.

-Whether you go for the classic “Company Name” in the sender name field, “First Name from Company Name,” or another (perhaps zany!) alternative, make sure you know ….
+Whether you go for the classic “Company Name” in the sender name field, “First Name from Company Name,” or another alternative, make sure you know:

 - Why you’re choosing that formulation